 Check the index and data

-If the data synchronization task is in the Synchronizing state, you can connect to the Elasticsearch instance and check whether the index is created and data is synchronized as expected.
-In this example, the Elasticsearch Head plug-in is used.
+If the data synchronization task is in the Synchronizing state, you can connect to the Elasticsearch cluster by using the Elasticsearch-Head plug-in.
+Then, you can check whether the index is created and data is synchronized as expected.
+For more information, see Use Cerebro to access an Elasticsearch cluster.